-Poya International was ranked at the 112th place among the top 2000 national enterprises in the service sector according to the survey conducted by the Common Wealth Magazine in 2017 which was published in 2018.
+Poya International was ranked at the 121st place among the top 2000 national enterprises in the service sector according to the survey conducted by the Common Wealth Magazine in 2018 which was published in 2019.
+Poya International was also ranked at the 2nd place in cosmetics and drugstore field according to "Top Service Awards 2019" held by Next Magazine.
 This award signifies the better operation performance, the stable and long-term relationship with the suppliers, operation under the economics of scales and strong bargaining power to lower the cost and increase the competitive abilities.